 Since 1992, silicone gel-filled implants have been available only to breast reconstruction patients and patients undergoing breast revision surgery.
-On November 17, 2006, the FDA approved silicone breast implants and the return of these devices to the U.S. market.
-Please review this brochure for more information about Mentor MemoryGelTM Silicone gel-filled breast implants.
+On November 17, 2006, the Drug Administration approved silicone breast implants suitable for deployment in the U.S. market.

 Your Breast Augmentation Procedure Using Silicone Implants